pkmn/engine/src/lib/gen1/README.md

   under the [trapping sleep glitch](https://glitchcity.wiki/Trapping_move_and_sleep_glitch), Wrap does 0 damage against Ghost-type Pokémon instead of properly respecting immunity, and trapping effects are handled in the wrong order in the code.
+- **Counter**: In addition to the `last_damage` issues covered above (which among other things means that Sonic Boom zeros Counter damage, Counter fails into Substitute, and draining moves don't factor into self-Counter damage on Pokémon Showdown), Counter can be called with Metronome at regular priority (as opposed to failing as it would on cartridge) and choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
 - **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots, which means Mimic legally called via Metronome or Mirror Move will only work if the user also has Mimic (and the moved mimicked by Mimic called via Metronome / Mirror Move will erroneously override the Mimic move slot instead of the Metronome / Mirror Move move slot).
-  Furthermore, because Pokémon Showdown deducts PP based on a move's name instead of slot, if Mimic copies a move the Pokémon already knows, PP deduction for using either the original move of the mimicked move will instead deduct PP for whichever appears at the lower move slot and the PP will be allowed to go negative (effectively allowing for infinite PP use).
+Furthermore, because Pokémon Showdown deducts PP based on a move's name instead of slot, if Mimic copies a move the Pokémon already knows, PP deduction for using either the original move of the mimicked move will instead deduct PP for whichever appears at the lower move slot index and the PP will be allowed to go negative (effectively allowing for infinite PP use).
 - **Mirror Move**: Mirror Move should not copy a "charge" move during its first turn of charging but should instead copy the move that was used prior to the "charge" move being used (i.e. "charging" should not set the last used move).
 Partial trapping moves misbehave when used via Mirror Move